hirusha-adi/informaticc-blog/blog/2025-03-15-metasploitable-guide-for-beginners/index.md

 Nmap done: 1 IP address (1 host up) scanned in 4.52 seconds
 ```

+Todo: this is too long, possibly incorrect and conflicts a LOT and maybe it's not even required at all.
+Consider removing this.
+Also, lookup what exactly does `-Pn` do?

 Next, I'll also run a comprehensive scan:

 ```bash